Orbitale/www.orbitale.tech/_posts/2099-08-18-how-i-migrated-almost-all-my-work-to-docker-act-I.md

 * Use different PHP extensions everytime.
 For example, `xdebug` is not installed everywhere, but that's not the worse part (because I can still do `-dzend_extension=xdebug.dll` when running a script).
 The worse part is when you need some extenson for a specific project, and don't need it for another.
 Testing features that rely or not on PHP extensions can be tricky (`intl`, `mbstring`, `fileinfo`, etc.), and I was quite tired of enabling/disabling extensions manually & restarting server before working on something.
 * Multiple PHP versions is nice, but sometimes a project uses a specific PHP 5.5 or 5.6, and this is a bit harder because I can't have hundreds of PHP versions on my machine.
 With Docker, I just don't care.
-* Restarting the web-server or php-cgi is boring on Windows.
+* Restarting the web-server or `php-cgi` is boring on Windows.
 Even if I can do `nssm restart php7.1-cgi` or `nssm restart apache`, it's not as straightforward as `make restart` on a project.
 Which doesn't need restart as much often as when working on multiple projects.
 * Databases.
 Most of my projects use MySQL or MariaDB, and I have to have both on my machine.
 Conflicting ports, root password, etc., things that nobody wants to take care of.
 I just want a f*** database ☺.
 And by the way, installing MySQL on Windows is just a [PITA](https://www.urbandictionary.com/define.php?term=pita#549368).
 * External components: Redis, ElasticSearch, Blackfire (installing Blackfire for **all** versions of PHP, phew…), RabbitMQ, and tons of other tools that anybody may need during development.
 I was lazy so most of the time I configured "nothing in dev, redis in prod".
 Bad idea.
 Have redis in prod?
 Then, have redis in dev.
 Period, end of story.
 But which version?
 Well, each project has its own.
 Again here, one single environment is not the best option.

-I could find more cases, but at least these ones might help understanding why "native tools" is not a good idea when working on multiple projects…
+I could find more cases, but at least these ones might help understanding why "native tools" is not always a good idea when working on multiple projects…

 ## But... why?
 Should we seriously do that?